StressFreeSites/business-contact-widget/readme.txt

 == Upgrade Notice ==

-= 2.3 =
+= 2.6.1 =
-Can now add contact forms and improved general styling.
+Added translation files and minify versions of scripts and styles.